pulumi/pulumi/docs/design/packages.md

 unique in that they can only appear in module properties, arguments, local variables, but not class properties.
 This ensures that all data structures are serializable as JSON, an important property to the interoperability of data.

-### Accessibility

-CocoIL supports two levels of accessibility on all elements:

-* `public` means an element is accessible outside of its container.
-* `private` means an element is accessible only within its container (the default).

-In these sentences, "container" refers to either the enclosing module or class.

-CocoIL supports one additional level of accessibility on class members:

-* `protected` means an element is accessible only within its class and subclasses.

-Accessibility determines whether elements are exported outside of the package.
-For an element to be exported, it, and all of its ancestor containers, must be marked `public`.
-By default, elements are *not* exported, which is useful for internal functionality that is invoked within the package but not meant for public consumption.

-## Definitions
+## Modules

-Each package contains a definitions map containing all modules, variables, functions, and classes:
+Each package contains a flat list of modules, keyed by name, at the top-level:

-    definitions:

-This map is laid out in a hierarchical manner, so that any types belonging to a module are nested underneath it, etc., making the name resolution process straightforward.
-It contains both internal and exported members.

-### Modules

-Because each package has an implicit top-level module, the `definitions:` element itself is actually a module specification.
-Every module specification may contain up to the four kinds of members underneath it listed earlier:

-    definitions:
     modules:
-            # submodules, keyed by name
-        variables:
-            # variables, keyed by name
-        functions:
-            # functions, keyed by name
-        classes:
-            # classes, keyed by name
+        moduleA: ...
+        moduleB: ...

 Modules may contain a single special function, called its "initializer", to run code at module load time.
 It is denoted by the special name `.init`.
 Any variables with complex initialization must be written to from this initializer.

-The sole top-level module for an executable CocoPack may also contain a special entrypoint function that is used to perform graph evaluation.
-It is denoted by the special name `.main`.
-It is illegal for non-executable CocoPacks to contain such a function, just as it is for a submodule to contain one (versus the CocoPack's top-level module).
+The default module for an executable package may also contain a special entrypoint function that is invoked during graph evaluation.
+This special function is denoted by the special name `.main`.
+It is illegal for non-executable packages to contain such a function, just as it is for a non-default module to contain one.

-Note that it is up to a CocoLang compiler to decide how to partition code between `.init` and `.main`.
-For languages that allow "open-ended" coding in a module definition, it is likely that such statements would appear in the `.main` method, and that library-only CocoPacks containing such code would be rejected outright.
+It is entirely up to a CocoLang compiler to decide how to partition code between `.init` and `.main`.
+For languages that have explicit `main` functions, for example, presumably that would be the key to trigger generation of an executable package with an entrypoint; and all other packages would be libraries without one.
+For languages like ECMAScript, on the other hand, which permit "open-coding" anywhere in a module's definition, every module would presumably be a potential executable *and* library, and each one would contain an entrypoint function with this code.

 ### Variables

-A variable is a typed, named storage location.
+A variable is a named, optionally typed storage location.
 As we will see, variables show up in several places: as module properties, struct and class properties, function parameters, and function local variables.

 Each variable definition, no matter which of the above places it appears, shares the following attributes:

 * A `name` (its key).
-* An required `type` token.
+* A optional `type` token.
 * An accessibility modifier (default: `private`).
 * An optional `default` value.
 * An optional `readonly` indicator.